 Before you can actually use the new shares, however, you’ll need to be sure that traffic to the shares is permitted by firewall rules.

-First, let’s check the firewall status to see if it’s enabled and, if so, to see what’s currently permitted:
+First, check the firewall status to confirm if it’s enabled and, if so, review what’s currently permitted:

 - sudo ufw status